When to go to Cambodia?

 For the rainy season:

-- The landscapes will be much greener, especially in the eastern and northeastern parts of the country which are more mountainous,
+- The landscapes will be much greener, especially in the eastern and northeastern parts of the country, which are more mountainous,

 For the dry season:

-- You won’t get wet, but you will see a lot of people (like, really a lot), especially at Christmas time.
+- You won’t get wet, but you will see a lot of people, like, really a lot, especially at Christmas time.
 If you truly want to visit Angkor, this is a point to consider in my opinion,

 When to go to Angkor especially?

-Going to Cambodia according to the local holidays
+Going to Cambodia according to local holidays

 Here are some local holidays to remember:

 - Pchum Ben: it is the equivalent of the Festival of the Dead.
 It takes place in September / October and can last up to 15 days.
-There are public holidays, so be careful as stores may be closed,
+There are public holidays, so be careful as shops may be closed,

 There are obviously many others…

-Enjoy this country and have a good trip,
+Enjoy this country and have a good trip.